Super Bowl LVII halftime show: Background and overview

 In October 2019, Bajan singer Rihanna revealed to Vogue that she had turned down an offer from the National Football League (NFL) to perform at the Super Bowl LIII halftime show in solidarity with Colin Kaepernick.
 In 2016, Kaepernick knelt during the national anthem at the start of NFL games in protest of police brutality and racial inequality in the United States.
 He later filed a grievance against the NFL and its owners in November 2017, accusing them of colluding to keep him out of the league.
 Kaepernick withdrew the grievance in February 2019, ahead of Super Bowl LIII, after reaching a confidential settlement with the NFL.

 On September 22, 2022, the NFL announced that the new naming rights sponsor for the Super Bowl halftime show would be Apple Music starting with Super Bowl LVII, replacing sponsor Pepsi, which had sponsored the previous ten halftime shows.
 Some media reports alleged on social media that American singer-songwriter Taylor Swift would be the headlining performer, based on her associations with Apple and traditional Pepsi rival, Coca-Cola.
 Subsequently, various outlets reported that Swift had turned down the offer, claiming that she would not do the halftime show until her re-recording process was complete.

 On September 25, 2022, the NFL announced that Rihanna would headline the halftime show.
 The performance would be Rihanna's first live performance in five years since appearing at the 60th Annual Grammy Awards in 2018.
 In an interview with Apple Music's Nadeska Alexis, several days before the halftime show, Rihanna said she was on the 39th version of the show's set list.
 In the days leading up to the halftime show, Rihanna teased in an interview with Nate Burleson that she might bring out a "surprise" guest.
 It was confirmed following the show that she was pregnant with her second child.

+Roc Nation, co-founded by Jay-Z and current CEO Desiree Perez among others, produced the Super Bowl LVII halftime show alongside Jesse Collins.
+Jay-Z, Perez, Collins, Dionne Harmon, Jay Brown, Dave Meyers, Aaron B. Cooke, Roger Goodell, and Rihanna were all nominated to receive an Emmy Award for Outstanding Variety Special (Live) for their roles in the Super Bowl LVII halftime performance.